 Prompt completion of the electronic receipt process will help assure timely payment of invoices.

 Vendors should be informed by departments to send all invoices, with the purchase order referenced, directly to the Accounts Payable department.
-Invoices can be mailed to 6111 E. Skelly Dr. Tulsa OK 74135, suite 511, or by email at email@example.com by fax at 918-595-7921 .
+Invoices can be mailed to 6111 E. Skelly Dr. Tulsa OK 74135, suite 511, or by email at firstname.lastname@example.org or by fax at 918-595-7921 .
 If the purchase order number can be identified, Accounts Payable will enter the invoice into the sciQuest system, where an electronic matching process will be performed to verify that an electronic receipt has been generated to authorize payment of the invoice, and that the invoice amount does not exceed the purchase order amount.
 Departmental budget manager approval is required for any invoices that exceed the purchase order amount.
 Additional departmental budget manager approval is required if the invoice has not been received and is within two weeks of due date.
 The budget manager should verify that an electronic receipt has been generated prior to the due date approval.
 Once all required electronic receipts are in place, the invoice will be transmitted to the Banner system for immediate payment.

 If an invoice is received at the departmental level, it should be scanned and attached to a purchase order comment within SciQuest system which should be addressed to Accounts Payable.
 The paper copy should be filed in the department receiving the invoice.
 Invoices may also be electronically attached to the “PO Invoice Submission” form in sciQuest, which routes the invoice directly to Accounts Payable.
 If invoice cannot be electronically attached, it should be forwarded to the Purchasing Department, noting the appropriate purchase order number.